MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 simple list, (2) a dictionary with string-valued keys and lists of strings as values, or (3) a pandas DataFrame with string-valued column identifiers.

-A user may also specify the target for code generation.
-The data type detection API can generate code that can transform data contained in (1) a list, (2) a dictionary, (3) a pandas DataFrame, or (4) a PySpark DataFrame.
+You can also specify the target for code generation.
+The data type detection API can generate code that will transform data contained in (1) a list, (2) a dictionary, (3) a pandas DataFrame, or (4) a PySpark DataFrame.
 Note that using a PySpark DataFrame as input is not supported.
-A user may manually sample data from the PySpark dataframe into a dictionary, or a pandas DataFrame.
+You can manually sample data from the PySpark DataFrame into a dictionary, or a pandas DataFrame.
 This sampled data may then be used as input to learn the data type transformation that can then be applied on the PySpark DataFrame.